FEDERAL CORRUPT PRACTICES ACT (FCPA)

 Federal Corrupt Practices Act (FCPA):

-A Resource Guide to the U.S. Foreign Corrupt Practices Act, Second Edition was released by Department of Justice and Securities and Exchange Commission in November 2020.
+A Resource Guide to the U.S. Foreign Corrupt Practices Act, Second Edition, was released by the Department of Justice and Securities and Exchange Commission in November 2020.

 Since 1977, the anti-bribery provisions of the FCPA have applied to all U.S. persons and certain foreign issuers of securities.
 With the enactment of certain amendments in 1998, the anti-bribery provisions of the FCPA now also apply to foreign firms and persons who cause, directly or through agents, an act in furtherance of such a corrupt payment to take place within the territory of the United States.